 - Completion of Learning Contract (form provided) by the student and field instructor and approved by the Public Health Practicum Coordinator at the start of the practicum semester.
 The Learning Contract details expectations for the field experience, including specific activities and projects.

-- Majority of field hours spent in activities other than job shadowing or clerical work (although some of these activities may be appropriate for orientation, fulfilling the Learning Contract, and in realization that all professions include a range of duties).
+- Majority of field hours spent in activities other than job shadowing or clerical work (although some of these activities may be appropriate for orientation, fulfilling the Learning Contract, and in the realization that all professions include a range of duties).

 - Evaluation of student performance by designated field instructor (form provided).

 - Student completion of a number of academic activities as a component of the Practicum Seminar, a course that is facilitated by the Public Health Program.
-Students may ask their field instructors for occasional guidance (e.g., provision of organizational chart, discussion of organization’s mission).
+Students may ask their field instructors for occasional guidance (e.g., provision of an organizational chart, discussion of the organization’s mission).

 All students and practicum field instructors will have support available from faculty and staff in the public health program.
 During the field experience semester, students enroll in a seminar course with a public health faculty member to help them integrate course concepts with their field experiences.